alexeyev/counting-crows/README.md

 ## Counting Crows

-In Russian, *to count crows* means *to laze around* or *to be unattantive*.
+In Russian, *to count crows* means *to laze around* or *to be unattentive*.
 This is a procrastination-driven project, hence the name.

 A Raspberry Pi-based Telegram bot taking photos